citp/privacy-policy-historical/a/az/azs/azstateparks.com.md

 **_Subscribing to the monthly Parks Newsletter
  _**
-Using a comment form, Arizona State Parks and Trails requires the name and email address of visitors who wish to receive by email our monthly parks newsletter and calendar of events.
+Using a comment form, Arizona State Parks and Trails requires the name and email address of visitors who wish to receive by email our monthly parks newsletter.
 All other form fields are optional.

   **_Unsubscribing to the Parks Newsletter_**

-  You may opt out of the parks newsletter at any time by clicking on "unsubscribe," which is located at the bottom of every issue of the newsletter.
+  You may opt out of the parks newsletter at any time by clicking on "unsubscribe," which is located at the bottom of every issue.

 _**Subscribing to the Volunteer eNewsletter**_